qdevelopergithub/LAMP/README.md

 - Dual [GlusterFS](https://www.gluster.org/) nodes or NFS for high availability access to LAMP files

-- 1 security group resource to manage all the file security and authorized access control
+- 1 Network security group resource to manage all the file security and authorized access control

 - 1 Virtual Network Resource which will link all resources with each other